-Depression affects more than 16.1 million American adults age 18+ in a given year.
-Struggles with depression can develop at any age, yet 32.5 years old is the median age of onset.
-According to the the National Center for Health Statistics, depression is most common in people ages 18 to 25.
+And, while struggles with depression can develop at any age, 32.5 years is the median age of onset.
+According to the National Center for Health Statistics, depression is most common in people ages 18 to 25.

-Worldwide, 322 million people live with depression, according to the World Health Organization.
+Worldwide, 322 million people live with depression.
+That is according to the World Health Organization.
 Yikes!
 That’s a lot of people.

 The ways to cure depression and anxiety overlap.